Basic Plotting

 Box Plots

-Box plots are a visual representation of the summary statistics for a set of observations.
-These plots have indicators that show statistics like the median (line in box), the interquartile range (the box), and the data range (the whiskers).
+A box plot is a visual representation of the summary statistics for the data.
+These plots show the median (line inside box), the interquartile range (the box), and the data range (the whiskers).
 You also have outliers (circles), which are data points that are 1.5 x the interquartile range.

 The function boxchart